-On October 27, 2020, in order to further investigate and mitigate geotechnical and other technical risks, and to identify additional synergies, Falco announced that it had collaborated with Glencore Canada to develop the Work Plan for additional geotechnical work and analysis of the risks associated with the development of the Horne 5 Project.
-Falco and Glencore Canada conducted a Work Plan to address concerns and mitigate potential risks to Glencore Canada's Horne Smelter.
-Key components of the Work Plan were established by Glencore Canada after a due diligence review of the Horne 5 Project, and included geotechnical advancement (drilling investigation, crown pillar stability, seismicity potential, backfill characterization, etc.), water management and synergies between the Horne 5 Project and the Horne Smelter.
+On October 27, 2020, in order to further investigate and mitigate geotechnical and other technical risks, and to identify additional synergies, Falco announced the collaboration with Glencore Canada in developing the Work Plan for additional geotechnical work and analysis of the risks associated with the development of the Falco Horne 5 Project.
+Falco and Glencore Canada conducted the Work Plan to address concerns and mitigate potential risks to Glencore Canada's Horne Smelter.
+Key components of the Work Plan were established by Glencore Canada after a due diligence review of the Falco Horne 5 Project, and included geotechnical advancement (drilling investigation, crown pillar stability, seismicity potential, backfill characterization, etc.), water management and synergies between the Falco Horne 5 Project and the Horne Smelter.